dhawal-793/Dev_Notes/README.md

-# Ur-Notes : Secured on the cloud
+# Dev_Notes : Secured on the cloud
-### Ur-Notes is a Notes App created using MERN Stack, to help users store their notes, and access it anywhere anytime.
+### Dev_Notes is a Notes App created using MERN Stack, to help users store their notes, and access it anywhere anytime.

 ----